Blockdaemon/agave-snapshot-gossip-client/README.md

   - TCP/UDP port 8001 (gossip) - if you need to be a publicly reachable gossip entrypoint (optional)
   - TCP port 8899 (RPC) - A publicly reachable RPC endpoint is required for validators to accept snapshots from you

 **Note**: STUN-based IP detection and UPnP port forwarding are not recommended for production.
-Use explicit `public_ip` configuration instead, and configure port firewall/forwarding rules manually.
+Configure port firewall/forwarding rules manually.
+IP detection will be done via `ip_echo` to each entrypoint by default.

+IP resolution preference order:
+1. `public_ip` from user config (if provided)
+2. IP echo result (if `public_ip` not provided)
+3. STUN result (only if IP echo fails and STUN is enabled)

+Shred version resolution:
+1. If both configured and discovered versions exist and differ, it's an error
+2. Use whichever version is available (either configured or discovered)
+3. Return None if neither version is available

+Note that even when `public_ip` is configured, IP echo is still attempted to get the shred version.

+Explicit `public_ip` and `shred_version` configuration is always checked against `ip_echo` results.

 ## Known Issues
    - Agave validators refuse to download snapshots from us, even though we are publicly reachable [issue #20](https://github.com/Blockdaemon/agave-snapshot-gossip-client/issues/20)